CSC207-UofT/course-project-realmatrix/Phase0/progress_report.md

 Yifan worked on `TestGenerator`, and wrote drafts for specification/CRC model/scenario walk-through.

+Ziqi worked on 'Card' and 'CardManager' and wrote the last version of senario.

 ## Our strengths so far

 In general, we followed the clean architecture design principle by having clear layers of entity, usecase and controller classes,